 The COVID-19 Omnibus (Emergency Measures) (Electronic Signing and Witnessing) Regulations 2020, amend sections 9 and 10 of the Electronic Transactions (Victoria) Act 2000, giving effect to these temporary measures, until 24 October 2020.
 The electronic signing of deeds by corporations is covered by the Commonwealth Government’s Corporations (Coronavirus Economic Response) Determination (No.1) 2020.

 Review and documentation by legal professionals

 Burke & Associates Lawyers regularly prepare deeds to vary a lease to document new arrangements between a landlord and tenant.
 So, if you have reached agreement for rent relief terms, we are able to assist in documenting these into a legally binding agreement, advise you on your rights and obligations of the parties under the Regulations and ensure effective execution by the parties.

 If you require assistance with tenancy law, or the preparation of a deed of variation of your lease, please contact our Property Team at Burke & Associates Lawyers.
-To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team, Stewart Davis, Lawyer or Peter Hall, Lawyer.
+To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team or Stewart Davis, Lawyer.